Topics on this page

 - Services and Service Plans

 You have decided to move into an assisted living home/facility.
-BEFORE you move in, you and the provider will sign a contract called the Resident Agreement.
-BEFORE you sign it.
+BEFORE you move in, you and the provider will sign a contract, called the Resident Agreement.
+Read the contract carefully BEFORE you sign it.
 If the contract is hard to read, ask for a large-print copy.
+If possible, consult with a lawyer who knows about assisted living contracts.

-If there are parts of the contract that you do not understand, discuss this with the provider.
-You can make reasonable changes in the language of the contract to fit your needs and preferences, as long as both you or your representative and the provider initial each change.
+- You can make reasonable changes to the contract to fit your needs and preferences, as long as both you or your representative and the provider initial each change.

 Services and Service Plans

-The contract should state whether and how often health care professionals – nurses, doctors, therapists, etc. – come to the facility.
+Medical or Health Care: The contract should state whether and how often health care professionals – nurses, doctors, therapists, etc. – come to the facility.
 The contract should also specify what kinds of health services will be provided to you by staff, such as helping you with medications, calling in your prescriptions to the pharmacy, or arranging for prescription delivery.

-TIP: Sometimes the assisted living provider has a pharmacy that they want you to use, and that pharmacy may or may not take your current prescription discount plan.
+Pharmacy: Sometimes the assisted living provider has a pharmacy that they want you to use, and that pharmacy may or may not take your current prescription discount plan.
 Ask the provider about options for getting your prescriptions, so that you do not have increased medication costs.

 Level of Care

 The assisted living contract must state each level of care that the provider is licensed to give, and the kinds of services included at each level.
 A price list for each level of care must also be included.

 The Assisted Living Manager must assess each resident’s level of care and develop a service plan within 30 days of the day the individual moves into the facility.
 This plan must include the services to be provided to the resident, when and how often the services are to be provided, and how and by whom the services are to be provided.